Some Thoughts on Media and Choice

 Let me digress a moment: “Where were computers?” you might ask.

-Computers were basically the purview of really expensive universities and corporations like G.E.; they were the technological descendants of a Alan Touring’s Bletchley Park in Great Britain used to decode the Enigma machine of the Nazis.
+Computers were basically the purview of elite universities and corporations like G.E.; they were the technological descendants of a Alan Touring’s Bletchley Park in Great Britain used to decode the Enigma machine of the Nazis.
 They were still a great big secret of the military-industrial complex.

 When I attended Trinity University in 1986, Trinity had the oldest computer science department in the South, starting in 1963.
 And in 1963, the computers that they had to program were operated by vacuum tubes and punch card.
 There was no computer monitor like from a television set: every bit of output was received via a paper printout, but only if the punch card order was exact and properly coded.
 Students and professors teaching the courses would have to wait for hours, making sure their punch card stacks were in order, so that when their time came to have some time with the computer, they would spend that time as efficiently as possible.